 Key takeaways

-- Use RazorpayX for fast, low-cost domestic (India) payouts and PayPal for broad international reach.
+- Use RazorpayX for fast, low-cost domestic (India) payouts; use PayPal for broad international reach.

-- Collect tax forms (W-8/W-9 equivalents) before the first payout to stay compliant.
+- Collect tax forms (W-8/W-9 equivalents) before the first payout — not after — to stay compliant.

-- Set a minimum payout threshold and a fixed cadence to keep fees and admin manageable.
+- Set a minimum payout threshold and a fixed cadence so fees and admin stay manageable.

-- Automate approval-to-payout so finance isn’t manually wiring money to every partner.
+- Automate approval-to-payout so finance isn’t wiring money to every partner by hand.

 Paying one affiliate is easy.
 Paying two hundred — across a dozen countries, in different currencies, with tax paperwork and minimum thresholds — is where most programs grind to a halt.
-The good news: the operational problem is well understood, and two rails cover the vast majority of cases.
+Two rails cover the vast majority of cases, and the operational problem is well understood.
 Here’s how to set it up so payouts run without a monthly fire drill.

 Choosing your payout rails

-Most programs don’t need a dozen payment providers — they need two complementary ones that cover domestic speed and international reach.
+You don’t need a dozen payment providers.
+You need two that complement each other: one for domestic speed, one for international reach.

-- RazorpayX — ideal for paying Indian partners: fast bank transfers (IMPS/NEFT/UPI), low per-payout cost, and programmatic payout APIs.
+- RazorpayX — built for paying Indian partners: fast bank transfers (IMPS/NEFT/UPI), low per-payout cost, and programmatic payout APIs.

-- PayPal — the pragmatic default for international partners: broad country coverage, partners already trust it, and recipients only need an email address.
+- PayPal — the pragmatic default abroad: broad country coverage, partners already trust it, and a recipient only needs an email address.

 Why two rails, not ten